 Columbia Care Cash On Hand

-Cash on Hand has been dwindling the past three quarters.
-But, Columbia Care, on its own, will easily have access to capital.
+Over the quarter, Columbia Care raised some cash which, previous quarters showed was dwindling lower.
+On its own, will easily have access to capital.
 Still, the inability to achieve the most competitive levels with margins while continually increasing its footprint means that Columbia Care is going to burn cash a bit more.
 However, the burn rate is likely to be contained in a manner that is manageable.

 In the meantime, utilizing equity to increase future revenue growth will enable for continued profits in the long term.